Here's a trip to some Sarasota restaurants you'll enjoy.

 The Daiquiri Deck ($ - $$$)

 The Daiquiri Deck in Siesta Key Village is a fun Key West style restaurant and bar with a large and varied menu.
 Walk up a few steps from the sidewalk to the open air deck and enjoy a cold drink and view the activity in the village from your table and then enjoy a delicious meal.
 From burgers to Surf & Turf, the Daiquiri Deck has you covered!
-Make sure you click here and read more about this popular restaurant and its other two locations in Venice and on St. Armand's Circle, here in our Escape-to-Sarasota Dining Guide.
+Make sure you click here and read more about this popular restaurant and its other three locations in Venice, South Siesta Key and on St. Armand's Circle, here in our Escape-to-Sarasota Dining Guide.

 Old Salty Dog ($ - $$)